 How do I choose a topic?

-- Any changes to the topic in the course of writing the thesis MUST be cleared with the thesis supervisor.
+PLEASE NOTE: Any changes of topic in the course of writing your thesis MUST be cleared with your thesis supervisor.

 How do I choose a faculty adviser for my thesis?

-Researching and Writing Your Thesis: SLAV 498 (Senior Honors Thesis)
+Researching and Writing Your Thesis: SLAVIC 498 (Senior Honors Thesis)

 Honors Thesis Presentation

 Once you have completed a final draft of your thesis and it has been approved by your faculty supervisor, you will present your research to an audience of Slavic faculty and students.
 You will prepare and give a 20-30 minute presentation, and then answer questions from the faculty and audience.
 You are welcome to use PowerPoint or other visual and audio aids for your presentation, but are not required to do so.
 We also encourage you to present at the Undergraduate Research Symposium, held every May.

 After the presentation, you will have one final opportunity to edit your thesis.
 This is not the time to make major changes, but rather to correct any errors or formatting problems that may have arisen.
 Once these last edits have been made, turn in your final draft to your thesis supervisor for a grade.
 Unless otherwise specified by your thesis supervisor, an e-mailed electronic copy is fine.

 PLEASE NOTE: The final version of your thesis must be turned in no later than Friday of finals week in the quarter in which the thesis is completed, though it may be due sooner, as per discussion with your faculty thesis supervisor.